vchaillo/snowcrash/README.md

 # snowcrash

 ### Todo List
-- Creer des scripts si possible pour chaque exercice
+- level01
-- trouver un moyen pour install john-the-ripper et wireshark
+	- Test script with brew install for john the ripper